MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 * The basic concepts of [Log queries](/azure/azure-monitor/log-query/get-started-queries) in Azure Monitor

 > [!TIP]
-> If your create your bot using tools such as [Microsoft Copilot Studio](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) or [Composer](/composer), you'll want to use the Adaptive Dialog version of each query when available.
+> If your create your bot using tools such as [Copilot Studio](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) or [Composer](/composer), you'll want to use the Adaptive Dialog version of each query when available.

 ## Dashboards